Skip to main content

 - Offers more verification methods

-2. Google will show you a meta tag that looks something like this:
+2. Google will provide you with a meta tag that looks something like this:

 ```